Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 With BSM, we are focusing on responsible recruitment, and have implemented a due diligence process to verify the age of workers and prevent children from entering field work.

 We work with Proforest to support our major sugar suppliers in Mexico in improving working conditions for cane cutters.
-This includes ensuring access to sufficient and potable water, hygiene services and emergency equipment.
+This includes supporting access to sufficient and potable water, hygiene services and emergency equipment.

 With the support of Proforest, Nestlé and BSM developed a protocol for guiding the improvement of housing infrastructure for migrant workers.
 Workers are also provided with identification cards which are crucial for providing social security and formally recognize that the workers are employed by BSM’s mills.

-We have also supported BSM in the implementation of a hydration program at the Casasano mill in Morelos.
+We have also supported BSM in the implementation of a hydration program at the Casasano mill in Morelos and the Constancia mill in Veracruz.
 The program benefits people in shelters through the delivery of water containers and filters to improve water collection and quality.
 Additionally, mills have installed mechanisms and distribution equipment to increase access to drinkable water in the field for cane cutters.
 Hydrating isotonic drinks are also provided during the hottest parts of the harvesting season to prevent dehydration cases.

-Collaborating with partners and governments for a sustainable future in sugar
+Collaborating with partners and governments for a responsible future in sugar

 Working with smallholders in the Philippines

-We have an ongoing, multi-stakeholder program based on the Responsible Sourcing from Smallholders (RSS) framework that aims to address sustainability risks and improve sugarcane smallholder livelihoods in the Philippines’ largest sugar-producing region.
+We have an ongoing, multi-stakeholder program based on Proforest’s ACRES framework: Agricultural Commodity Responsible Production and Sourcing that aims to address risks and improve sugarcane smallholder livelihoods in the Philippines’ largest sugarproducing region.

 Proforest assessments identified various sustainability risks, including child labor.
 Nestlé and Proforest concluded that the RSS framework could help stakeholders build on existing initiatives and provide clear direction.
 Since then, we have been actively working on the identified action plan.